 The tuition and fees for students who qualify as residents of the State of North Carolina is less than those charged for non-resident students.

-To qualify for in-state tuition, as specified in General Statute 116-143.1, a legal resident must have maintained one's domicile in North Carolina for at least the 12 months immediately prior to one's classification as a resident for tuition purposes.
-In order to be eligible for such classification, the individual must establish that one's presence in the State during such 12month period was for purposes of maintaining a bona fide domicile, rather than for purposes of mere temporary residence incident to enrollment in an institution of higher education.
+To qualify for in-state tuition, as specified in General Statute 116-143.1, a legal resident must have maintained domicile in North Carolina for at least the 12 months immediately prior to receiving in-state classification for tuition purposes.
+To be eligible for such classification, the individual must establish presence in the State during such 12-month period was for purposes of maintaining a bona fide domicile, rather than for purposes of mere temporary residence incident to enrollment in an institution of higher education.
 Further, if the parents (or court appointed legal guardian) of the individual seeking resident classification are bona fide domiciliary of the state, this fact shall be prima facie evidence of domiciliary status of the individual applicant; and if such parents or guardian are not bona fide domiciliary of this State, this fact shall be prima facie evidence of no domiciliary status of the individual.